Te Whare Wānanga o Waikato

 The University of Waikato is a modern, innovative university with huge ambition.
 At Waikato, students gain a globally recognised education and enjoy a unique student experience in a country renowned for its stunning landscapes and innovative thinking.
 Through our strong connections with local and global industries, we create opportunities for you to apply your knowledge and skills in real world situations.

-Our main campus is based in the city of Hamilton in New Zealand’s North Island and is home to 12,500 students, including around 2,000 international students from more than 70 countries.
-We are one of New Zealand’s leading research universities, made up of seven faculties and schools offering a wide range of subjects.
-We also have a satellite campus in Tauranga.
+The University’s main campus is in the city of Hamilton in New Zealand’s North Island.
+The campus is home to more than 12,000 students, including some 2,000 international students from more than 80 different countries.

 The University of Waikato has eight faculties and schools offering a wide range of subjects.
 We also have a campus in Tauranga.
 Students can choose to study an undergraduate (bachelors) degree, a postgraduate qualification or a PhD at the University.

 Many international students choose to study at with us for just one or two semesters as study abroad students and transfer the academic credits they have earned at Waikato back towards their degree at their home university.

 The University of Waikato stands out from other universities because it embraces its strong Māori identity and heritage as key features of its distinctiveness.
 The University is in the homeland of the Waikato people and the Kingitanga (the Māori King), and reaches out to the many iwi (tribes) of the North Island.

 On campus, there are kaupapa Māori-related events held throughout the academic year for Māori and non-Māori students alike.
 All international students are welcomed to the campus at a powhiri (welcome) at Te Kohinga Marama marae (meeting place) and will feel the influence of the Māori culture from the moment they step on to campus.